zpainter/iassist/content/about/general-assembly-minutes-1992.md

 ### 6.1 Copyright (Sarah Cox-Byrne)

-The major topic of discussion at this Round Table was a U.S. Supreme Court decision with respect to the telephone \'yellow pages\' directory, and the copyrightability of factual information.
+The major topic of discussion at this Round Table was a U.S. Supreme Court decision with respect to the telephone 'yellow pages' directory, and the copyrightability of factual information.
 This has implications for the copyright status of data files.